sagemathinc/cocalc-doc/source/sagews.rst

 * A previous version of this page is at `Sage Worksheet UI and Help <https://github.com/sagemathinc/cocalc/wiki/sagews>`_
 * `Custom "Mode Commands" in Sage Worksheets <https://github.com/sagemathinc/cocalc/wiki/sagews-custom-modes>`_
+* `Search the CoCalc wiki <https://github.com/sagemathinc/cocalc/search?utf8=%E2%9C%93&q=&type=Wikis>`_ Enter your search text in the "Search or jump to..." blank at the top.

 Conversion utilities